minvws/nl-kat-coordination/docs/source/user-manual/basic-concepts/scan-levels-and-indemnification.rst

 -----------
 Objects are linked to other objects in the data model.
 You can choose to declare a clearance level to an object or to let it inherit the clearance level from connected objects.
-Underlying objects will then receive the same safeguard level, parent objects a lower level.
+Underlying objects will then receive the same clearance level, parent objects a lower level.
-For example, a hostname has an IP address for which the same safeguard level applies, but it also has a DNS server that may be outside the organization's domain and receives a lower level.
+For example, a hostname has an IP address for which the same clearance level applies, but it also has a DNS server that may be outside the organization's domain and receives a lower level.

 More information about the different clearance types for objects can be found here: :doc:`../basic-concepts/objects-and-recursion`.